-AMERICAN WOMAN is a multimedia portrait and interview series about Black American women.
+AMERICAN WOMAN is a portrait and documentary series documenting Black women in America.

 Extending this kind of agency to my participants was important for a number of reasons.
 I was born a Black girl in the United States of America, where I was taught from a very young age by mainstream media and society that beauty and worth primarily looks like a white, blonde, blue-eyed woman.
 Where “all American girls” looked nothing like me, the women in my family, nor my brown-skinned friends.
 Where many of us felt pressured, thus, to meet an impossible standard.
 Despite our ancestry, resilience, and sacrifice, damn near all of us have been told we don’t belong, we don’t fit in, we don’t look “American enough”, or to “go back where [we] came from.”
 Our complex relationship with this country and the labor we’re tasked with as it’s most resilient, brilliant population lends our narratives immeasurable perspective and value.
 This has never been more imperative than today, when this country is boiling over in combativeness toward marginalized people.